 In 1984-1986 he led the Orchestra of the Slovak National Theatre Opera in Bratislava.
 In 1991-2001 he was a chief conductor and musical director of the Slovak Philharmonic; in 1997-1998 he held the post of director of the Slovak National Theatre Opera.
 Also significant is his long-term engagement in Japan where he worked as a permanent guest conductor, chief conductor and music director of the Japan Shinsei Symphony Orchestra in Tokyo and a permanent guest conductor of the Tokyo Philharmonic, which awarded him the honorary conductor title in 2000.
 In 2019 he was re-appointed chief conductor of the Slovak Radio Symphony Orchestra.

-Ondrej Lenárd has collaborated with prominent European soloists (P. Dvorský, G. Beňačková, J. Obrazcovová, M. Freni, P. Cappuccilli, E. Urbanová, S. Kopčák, A. Plachetka and others), he has been a frequent guest in many European and overseas countries (Canada, Brazil, USA, Japan).
+Ondrej Lenárd has collaborated with prominent European soloists (P. Dvorský, E. Gruberová, G. Beňačková, J. Obrazcovová, M. Freni, P. Cappuccilli, E. Urbanová, S. Kopčák, A. Plachetka and others), he has been a frequent guest in many European and overseas countries (Canada, Brazil, USA, Japan).
 He has conducted renowned foreign orchestras such as The Czech Philharmonic, Munich Philharmonic or the Prague Symphony Orchestra (FOK).
-He has made guest appearances in leading opera houses: in the National Theatre in Prague, the State Opera in Vienna, the Budapest State Opera, Teatro di San Carlo Opera in Naples, Grand Teatre del Liceu in Barcelona, the Houston Grand Opera, etc.
+He has made guest appearances in leading opera houses: in the National Theatre in Prague, the State Opera in Vienna, the Budapest State Opera, Teatro di San Carlo Opera in Naples, Gran Teatre del Liceu in Barcelona, the Houston Grand Opera, etc.